ddworken/2200087-Serial-Protocol/README.md

 ========================

 serialDecoder.py is a python program to decode the serial output from this DMM.
-It depends on bitstring, so run ```pip install bitstring``` before trying to run it.